codehearts/sleepless/readme.md

 - CSS/Less
 - JavaScript/jQuery (the js wound up being a mess as I rushed to finish it before the end of summer)
 - Local Storage

+### Online Demo
+I've put the demo online at [http://iamnatehart.com/sleepless/demo/](http://iamnatehart.com/sleepless/demo/).
+It's missing author pages (which weren't really planned) and only seems to let you study if you opt in for data storage.
+If you clear your local storage after using it you'll be good, and any cookies set will expire when you end your browsing session.